 PeeWee ages 3-7

-Promote the sport of rodeo among children and youth up to the age of 18.
+Promote the sport of rodeo among children and youth through the age of 18.

 Introduce, support, and provide children, youth, and families not already participating in rodeo, to rodeo events, as well as the atmosphere and lifestyle that rodeo encompasses.